Bosnia and Herzegovina: Education

-Higher education has a long and rich tradition in Bosnia and Herzegovina.
 The first bespoke higher-education institution was a school of Sufi philosophy established by Gazi Husrev-beg in 1531.
 Numerous other religious schools then followed.
 In 1887, under the Austro-Hungarian Empire, a Sharia law school began a five-year program.

 In the 1940s, the University of Sarajevo became the city's first secular higher education institute.
-In the 1950s, post-bachelaurate graduate degrees became available.
+In the 1950s, post-baccalaurate graduate degrees became available.
 Severely damaged during the war, it was recently rebuilt in partnership with more than 40 other universities.
-There are various other institutions of higher education, including: University Džemal Bijedić of Mostar, University of Banja Luka, University of Mostar, University of East Sarajevo, University of Tuzla, American University in Bosnia and Herzegovina and the Academy of Sciences and Arts of Bosnia and Herzegovina, which is held in high regard as one of the most prestigious creative arts academies in the region.
+There are various other institutions of higher education, including: University Džemal Bijedić of Mostar, University of Banja Luka, University of Mostar, University of East Sarajevo, University of Tuzla, American University in Bosnia and Herzegovina and the Academy of Sciences and Arts of Bosnia and Herzegovina.

 Also, Bosnia and Herzegovina is home to several private and international higher education institutions, some of which are: